ASLeonard/pangenome_summer_school/slides/lecture_7.md

 Ultimately, *seeing is believing*.

 Pick a few random regions and just play around

  - are there similar sized nodes on different arms of a bubble?
  - are there "tightly braided" bubbles?
  - are all paths present and make sense?

 ---

-# Okay now for really (TODO: delete)

-Layering information into visualisation

----